birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_dag_1.md

 ### Confounders

 **Confounders** are variables that **cause BOTH the treatment/exposure and outcomes**.

-Informally, it occurs when there is an open backdoor path between the treatment/exposure and outcome, and you could say a confounder is a variable that - possibly together with other variables - can be used to block the backdoor path between the treatment and outcome.
-We included **measured and unmeasured** confounders in our DAG.
+*Informally, it occurs when there is an open backdoor path between the treatment/exposure and outcome, and you could say a confounder is a variable that - possibly together with other variables - can be used to block the backdoor path between the treatment and outcome.*

+We included **measured and unmeasured** confounders in our DAG.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)

+We can use **conditioning** to control for confounding.
+This involves examining the relationship between A and Y within levels of the conditioning variable, using either: (a) sample restriction, (b) stratification, (c) adjustment, or (d) matching.
+If we don't do this, we will get **confounding bias** (where a common cause of A and Y is not blocked).
+When you condition on something, you **draw a box** around it on the DAG.
+Other terms like "adjusting" or "controlling" suggest a misleading interpretation of the model - although there does seem to be variability in terminology, with many sources using these terms. [[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)

 Example: smoking causes yellow fingers and lung cancer
 * If we don't condition on it, we expect to see an association between yellow fingers and lung cancer (known as a **marginal/unconditional** association)